digiscot/digiscot-website/pages/evolution/senior-leader-programme/index.md

 Participants will be required to commit time to the Programme to attend sessions and complete actions between sessions.
 Find out more about what to expect in the [One Digital: Senior Leaders Programme Prospectus 2018](/files/Senior_Leaders_Programme_2018_Prospectus_v4.pdf)

-You can apply now for our next One Digital: Senior Leadership Programme by using this <a target='_blank' href="https://digital.scvo.org.uk/evolution/senior-leader-programme/apply/">application form</a>.
-Applications will **close at midnight on the 31st October 2017**.

-Applicants will be informed of their success on the 7th November 2017.
-If you’d like to discuss our Programme before applying, please email [onedigital@scvo.org.uk](mailto: onedigital@scvo.org.uk).
+**Applications are now closed.**  Applicants will be informed of their success on the 7th November 2017.

-<a href="/evolution/senior-leader-programme/apply/" class="btn btn-primary blue darken-4 white-text">Apply now</a>